Fence-UCSC/Storefront/docs/sprint1.md

  * Figure out hosting
  * Create a basic homepage display for new users.
  * Account/profile creatation page
- * Adding a new product
+ * Creating a basic database for the products
- * Search bar
  * Basic gps location
 * As an online buyer/seller, I appreciate not having to make new accounts.
  * Linking to social media accounts such as facebook